 Whereas cargo doors are quite easy to come by, the front passenger and driver doors are a real chore to find.
 That being said the following pictures document the entire door restoration process to make sure that bring the metal back to immaculate condition.

 We have also worked on the lower front panels and front panels.
 The front panels themselves are changed if they are beyond repair. however, the lower panels are almost always replaced with new parts because they have been smashing into cobblestone streets and fields over the last 4 decades.

 Stage 8: Side Panels

 Many of the side panels are beyond repair and need to be completely changed out and replaced.
 If not then the only thing would be to use plaster, something we NEVER do.
 We make sure we have a completely metal hull to work with and ensure the client gets the best quality restored bus.

 Stage 9: Interior restoration

-While there are a lot of new exterior pieces available, interior window frames and panels are not easy to com by and are usually take as scrap form other buses.
+While there are a lot of new exterior pieces available, interior window frames and panels are not easy to come by and are usually taken as scraps form other buses.
 This part of the project generally takes a considerable amount of time to complete.

 Stage 10: Paint preparation

 With all the metal work finished, the bus goes to the other part of the assembly line to get ready for the painting process.Here we can see how we apply filler to the exterior of the bus and sand it down to make a smooth surface for the primer and paint layers.